 These options all allow for you to not use your refrigerator, but have the same benefits of using it.
 You can still have all the food you need for the day.
 And, the food in your fridge will stay cool.

-If you have concerns about the risks of running propane while driving, this is the best option for you.
+If you have concerns about the risks of running propane while driving, here is the best option for you:

-However, there are many foods you can take camping with you that do not require your fridge.
+There are many foods you can take camping that do not require RV refrigeration.

 - Velveeta cheese

 - Dried herbs and spices